iCliniq Logo

 • The histological grade.

-• The invasion capacity of extent, that is, either neural or vascular.
+• The invasion capacity of the extent is either neural or vascular.

 • The presence of positive neck nodes or lymph node metastasis.

 Surgical excision remains the treatment of choice, although if the metastasis has occurred to primary or distant sites by invasive and locally destructive cell behavior.
-Then neck dissection and radiotherapy are accordingly performed to prevent further recurrence of the lesions due to distant metastasis or nodal spread.
-In distant metastasis, the long-term prognosis may be poor, however as clear cell carcinomas are generally low-grade malignancies, timely treatment will assure the patient a good long-term prognosis.
+Then, neck dissection and radiotherapy are performed accordingly to prevent further recurrence of the lesions due to distant metastasis or nodal spread.
+In distant metastasis, the long-term prognosis may be poor; however, as clear cell carcinomas are generally low-grade malignancies, timely treatment will ensure that the patient has a good long-term prognosis.

 Conclusion: